Updated: May 12th, 2022

 Job Opportunities for Doctor of Clinical Nutrition

-Earning a Doctor of Clinical Nutrition degree allows someone who is already working as a RN or RDN to make a major shift or advance in their career.
-As a certified expert within the field of integrative and functional nutrition, DCN professionals can find themselves making a contribution in a variety of settings, including:
+Earning a Doctor of Clinical Nutrition degree allows someone who is already working as a nutrition professional to advance in their career.
+As an expert within the field of integrative and functional nutrition, DCN graduates can find themselves making a contribution in a variety of settings, including:

 • Schools and universities